Save big (up to $1,875) on small business tools with our free membership, business.com+

 How can you shield your retirement portfolio from taxes?

 Business owners can leverage investment vehicles like a Roth individual retirement account (IRA) to reduce your tax liabilities.
-With a traditional IRA, investment contributions are made with pre-tax dollars and withdrawals are only taxed as income when you retire.
-With a Roth IRA, contributions are made with after-tax dollars, but withdrawals are tax-free.
+With a traditional IRA, you can contribute up to $7,000 in 2025 (or $8,000 if you’re 50 or older) with pre-tax dollars, and withdrawals are taxed as ordinary income in retirement.
+With a Roth IRA, contributions are made with after-tax dollars using the same contribution limits, but qualified withdrawals after age 59½ are completely tax-free.

 What is purchasing power?